Amr-Ali-Saad/Calculator/README.md

 ## Currently :-
- This calculator is very simple, So it supports only one calculation at a time, and doesn't supports Multiple operators in calculations,
+ This calculator is very simple, So it supports only one calculation at a time, and doesn't supports Multiple operators in calculations, <br>
-<b>But The bright side ...
+<b>But The bright side 💫...
 The Calculator supports Keyboard inputs!<b/>

 ## Information:-
 <b>Working method idea by:<b/> Amr Ali